 - Book Robert for a speech

-- Book Nathaniel for a speech
+- Book Ryan for a speech

 Reporter & Analyst

 Leah Askarinam is a Reporter & Analyst with Inside Elections, which provides nonpartisan analysis of campaigns for Senate, House, governor and president.
+She's also appeared on C-SPAN's Washington Journal and has been a part of FiveThirtyEight's primary night coverage.

 Prior to joining the Inside Elections, Leah was an Assistant Editor with The Atlantic, where she worked closely with veteran columnist Ron Brownstein to analyze data that demonstrates the demographic trends that shape politics and policy.
 In between writing and research for the website, she contributed to the Atlantic events team, preparing moderators for interviews with panelists, ranging from politicians, to academics, to philanthropists.